zengxi-hada/HIVID2-older_version/README.md

 ### 2nd step: run HIVID2 in one shell script
 perl /absolute_path/all_in_one.pl -o output_directory -tl /absolute_path/total.sample.list -fa1 /absolute_path/human_ref.fa -fa2 /absolute_path/virus_ref.fa -bin /absolute_path/HIVID2 -c /absolute_path/Config_file

 **This program all_in_one.pl is to generate a all-in-one shell script for HIVID2 pipeline**.
-HIVID2 has for sub-steps in the 2nd step, but using all_in_one.pl, The user can run HIVID2 just by one single shell script.
+HIVID2 has for sub-steps in the 2nd step, but using all_in_one.pl, The user can run HIVID2 just by one single shell script automatically.

 **The parameters of all_in_one.pl**
                     -o              <str>           absolute path of output directory